nrfconnect/sdk-mcuboot/docs/readme-zephyr.md

 `build/zephyr/zephyr.{bin,hex,elf}`, where `build` is the build directory you chose when running `cmake`.
-Use the Zephyr build system `flash` target to flash these binaries, usually by running `make flash` (or `ninja flash`, etc.) from the build directory.
-Depending on the target and flash tool used, this might erase the whole of the flash memory (mass erase) or only the sectors where the boot loader resides prior to programming the bootloader image itself.
+Use the Zephyr build system `flash` target to flash these binaries, usually by running `make flash` (or `ninja flash`, or similar) from the build directory.
+Depending on the target and flash tool used, this might erase the whole of the flash memory (mass erase) or only the sectors where the bootloader resides prior to programming the bootloader image itself.

-## Building Applications for the bootloader
+## Building applications for the bootloader

 In addition to flash partitions in DTS, some additional configuration is required to build applications for MCUboot.